alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 Complete your [application form](https://www.gov.uk/government/publications/form-for-the-certificate-of-a-licensed-pharmaceutical-product) and [send it to MHRA](#send-your-application-form).

 You must also send a letter on headed paper from the marketing authorisation holder giving permission for you to export on their behalf.
-The letter should either give permission for the specific product or an open authorisation for all products the holder has a licence for.
+The letter should give permission for either:

+- the specific product or an open authorisation
+- all products the holder has a licence for

 ###Certificate of a pharmaceutical product (unlicensed)